-In the explanation portion of Daniel 8, we read, “The ram which thou sawest having two horns are the kings of Media and Persia.
+In the explanation portion of Daniel 8, we read, "The ram which thou saw having two horns are the kings of Media and Persia.
 And the rough goat is the king of Grecia: and the great horn that is between his eyes is the first king" (Daniel 8:20-21).

 "Now that being broken, whereas four stood up for it, four kingdoms shall stand up out of the nation, but not in his power.
 And in the latter time of their kingdom, when the transgressors are come to the full, a king of fierce countenance, and understanding dark sentences, shall stand up" (Daniel 8:22-23).

 So what is it saying: “in the latter time of their kingdom?”
 “The latter time of” whose kingdom?
-If those kings or generals who took over Alexander’s kingdom are gone, to who is this verse referring and who will be around during the time of the end?
+If those generals who took over Alexander’s kingdom are gone, to whom is this verse referring, and who will be around during the time of the end?

 We read in Daniel 2:44, "And in the days of these [ten toes] kings shall the Elohim of heaven set up a kingdom, which shall never be destroyed" (Daniel 2:44).
 When these ten-toed kings of a mixture of iron and clay are in power at "the time of the end," then we will see the concluding events described in Daniel 8 take place and "the king of fierce countenance" will come up "in the latter time of their kingdom."